 This past Friday I retook my Maternity Hesi and this time, I decided for my last week of Holiday break to just watch all of his OB videos.
 I am proud to say that with Mike’s help I received a score of 928 on my Maternity Hesi!

-Hemodilution is defined as a decreased concentration of electrolytes resulting from a gain of fluids or due to loss of ions via hemorrhage (bleeding).
+Hemodilution is defined as a decreased concentration of electrolytes resulting from a gain of fluids or loss of ions via hemorrhage (bleeding).
 All lab values in this case will be low as the volume of blood is higher than the number of electrolytes.
-Examples of conditions that can cause this condition includes volume overload as a result of renal failure or heart failure.
+Examples of conditions that can cause this condition include volume overload as a result of renal failure or heart failure.